UncleGrumpy/GrumpyWatch/README.md

    Warning:
 -
-	Before opening the GrumpyWatch.ino in Arduino copy user_cfg.h.example it to user_cfg.h
+	Before opening the GrumpyWatch.ino in Arduino:

-	Edit the wifi and timezone info for setting the clock over wifi with NTP.
+	  copy user_cfg.h.example it to user_cfg.h

+	This file is used to configure the wifi and timezone info for setting the clock with NTP.
 The dispay timeout is also set here.

 I strongly recommend adding user_cfg.h to .gitignore in case you want to contribute you don't want to risk exposing